1165 København K

 The University Post encourages sources who feel they have been treated unfairly by a member of its staff to send that person a complaint.
 If the issue is not resolved amicably it can be brought before our supervisory board, the <em>Bladudvalget</em>.

-Complaints to Bladudvalget should be send to its chairman Bjørn Quistorff, on firstname.lastname@example.org.
+Complaints to Bladudvalget should be sent to Chairman professor Søren Eilers at email@example.com.

-The printed magazine, uniavisen.dk and universitypost.dk are all registered with the Press Council in accordance with the Media Liability Act § 8, so complaints can also be send to the Press Council.
+The printed magazine, uniavisen.dk and universitypost.dk are all registered with the Press Council in accordance with the Media Liability Act § 8, so complaints can also be sent to the Press Council.

 The content of header, captions, and the body of the text of all articles, both in print and online, should be objective, and the distinction between quotes and facts must be clear to the reader.